 Solar Panel Efficiency

 Changes in sunlight throughout the day can impact your panels’ efficiency, since overcast skies will obviously reduce the amount of solar energy panels can absorb.
-High heat levels can also negatively affect energy efficiency.
-Panels build up heat throughout the day, lowering the power output by up to 25% during high heat.
+High temperatures can also negatively affect energy efficiency.
+Panels build up heat throughout the day, lowering the power output by up to 30% during hot summer days.

 Both monocrystalline and polycrystalline panels are suitable for most locations that receive an average amount of sunlight and have seasonal temperature fluctuations.
 Thin-film panels have a lower temperature coefficient than the other two panel types, meaning they lose less power as the temperature rises.
 This makes thin-film panels a good option for hotter climates or areas that get more annual sunlight.